Child protection in England Serious case reviews

 - a child has died

-- or a child has been significantly harmed and there are serious concerns about how organisations or professionals worked together to safeguard the child
+- or a child has been seriously harmed and there is cause for concern about how organisations or professionals worked together to safeguard the child

 - the child dies in custody